Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 /usr/share/metasploit-framework/data/wordlists/snmp_default_pass.txt
 ```

-For newer SNMPv3 use seclist

 ### R Services Enumeration

-This is Legacy, included for completeness.
+This is legacy, included for completeness.

 nmap -A will perform all the rservices enumeration listed below, this section has been added for completeness or manual confirmation: